vh13294/nestjs-auth-module/README.md

 - For FB, InternalOAuthError: Failed to fetch user profile, usually mean incorrect appKey/appID

-## Test HTTPS
+## Test HTTPS client on chrome

 - Simply click anywhere on the denial page and type “thisisunsafe”.
+- Disable ad-blocker

 ## TODO

 - Add ?
 Role authorization??
 - Add unit test in sample (for controller flows?)
 - When to return user obj
-- Inject option instead of env